ministryofjustice/security-guidance/docs/implement-security-txt.md

 ## Non-production domains

-Non-production domains resolvable from the public Internet \(for example, a demo deployment of a MOJ digital service or prototype\) should also implement `security.txt` as described above.
+Non-production domains resolvable from the public Internet \(for example, a demo deployment of a MoJ digital service or prototype\) should also implement `security.txt` as described above.